jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### HG 7 Disposal of depreciable property
 When this section applies
-(1) This section applies when a person disposes of some or all of their partner’s interests in a partnership, to the extent to which those interests include an item of depreciable property that is not depreciable intangible property, and the total cost of the item when it was first acquired by the partners of the partnership is $200,000 or less.
+(1) This section applies when an exiting partner disposes of some or all of their partner’s interests in a partnership to an entering partner, to the extent to which those interests include an item of depreciable property that is not depreciable intangible property, and the total cost of the item when it was first acquired by the partners of the partnership is $200,000 or less.
 Exiting partner: excluded payment
 (2) The amount of consideration paid or payable to the exiting partner for the depreciable property is excluded income of the exiting partner.
 Exiting partner: no deduction